-More pulses means more bandwidth (speed increase).
+More pulses means more bandwidth (increase in rotation speed).

-Parameters affecting the idle speed control:
+Parameters that affect idle speed adjustment:

 - coolant temperature,

-- park/neutral switch position,
+- park/Neutral switch position,

 - car speed,